 MONDAY (4 May 2015, Bank Holiday)

-Lunch.
+12:30 Lunch.
 Sandwiches, etc., followed by wrap-up discussions and farewells.
-Book launch(es).

 NOTE: We will strive to keep talks to 15 minutes.
 This was a challenge at the first SouthPole-sium.
-One longer talk—40 minutes—is a possibility.
-Perhaps a talk on the history of Scotland's association with the Antarctic.
-Any volunteers?
+There will be one longer talk by Bob Headland as noted above.

 Those wishing to bring art, photographs, etc., (theirs or others) for display and/or sale are encouraged to do so.
 But let us know ahead of time so that space can be made available.

 Accommodation: There are many options for places to stay.
 The obvious one is Lunga House itself which has 13 bedrooms, all en suite.
 Some of the rooms have more than one bed.
 The charge per night for B&B is £40, based on a minimum of two sharing a room.
 Single occupancy is £70.
 There are also three cottages on the estate accommodating 6, 4 and 2 persons, respectively.
-(One of our attendees has already booked one of these.)
 Lunga House also has a cottage in the village that accommodates six.
 (All the rooms on the estate will be held for those attending the SouthPole-sium so be sure to mention that you are attending when you make your booking.)
 There is no reason you can't make a booking now; I've made mine!
-To book, ring 01294 279597 or e-mail firstname.lastname@example.org
+To book, ring 01294 279597 or e-mail email@example.com

 Links to other local accommodation may be found

 Website: A portion of the antarctic-circle website is devoted to the SouthPole-sium, the schedule, the names of the registrants, details on accommodation, etc. If you are reading this now, you're probably on the website.